mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 *   Basic string operations
 *   Grouping operations (mostly dictionary lookups and collection appends).

-To do this we're going to take all of the word-pairs in "Tale of Two Cities" and group them by the first word.
+To do this we take all of the word-pairs in "Tale of Two Cities" and group them by the first word.
 E.g. given data that looks like this

     $ cat data.txt